Bobotie recipe: Ultimate Guide for an Authentic South African dish

 3: Bake the Bobotie

-- Rest: Remove the bobotie from the oven and let it rest for 5 minutes before serving.
+2. Rest: Take the bobotie out of the oven and allow it to rest for 5 minutes before serving..

 Tips for Perfect Bobotie

-- Adjust the sweetness: If you prefer a less sweet dish, reduce the amount of raisins or substitute them with chopped dried apricots.
+2. Modify the sweetness: For a less sweet flavor, reduce the raisins or replace them with chopped dried apricots.

 Variations of Bobotie